Homage to Alterman

 Nathan Alterman was one of Israel's greatest poets.

 You can find his bio in wikipedia.
-The sculpture was

 installed in front of the famous cafe Kasit where all

-the Israeli "Bohemia", actors, writers, artists etc.
+"Bohemia", actors, writers, artists etc.

-used to spend days and nights talking and meeting.
+used to spend days and nights talking

 This legendary cafe no longer exists.